 1.1.
-Face coverings (cloth face covering, surgical mask, etc.) are a recommended practice for all individuals (faculty, staff, students, and visitors) on campus.
+Face coverings (cloth face covering, surgical mask, etc.) are a recommended practice for all individuals (faculty, staff, students, and visitors) on campus if there is a public health concern and face coverings are recommended by the Center for Disease Control (CDC).